Does My Home Insurance Cover My Business? Essential Insights for Home-Based Entrepreneurs

 What to Do to Be Properly Covered

 Disclose your business use to your insurer.
-Even small side-businesses benefit from being transparent.
+Even small side businesses benefit from being transparent.

-Check policies for business use: some home insurance policies have “business use” extensions you can add.
+Check policies for business use: Some home insurance policies have “business use” extensions you can add.

-Separate business and personal assets: keep business stock, tools, etc. insured under appropriate business or specialty policies.
+Separate business and personal assets: Keep business stock, tools, etc., insured under appropriate business or specialty policies.

-Liability insurance: look into public liability or professional indemnity depending on your trade or service.
+Liability insurance: Look into public liability or professional indemnity depending on your trade or service.

 Review limits & exclusions: Make sure your policy limit is enough to cover your business risk, and check for any clauses that exclude business activities.